 Create a speaker schedule for yourself.
 Host a podcast or monthly webinar.
 Do Facebook Live videos.
 Volunteer to give talks at your local business organizations, non-profit clubs, colleges, schools or university.
 Space them out so that at least once a week, you’re talking to someone, somewhere.

-This is the quickest and most powerful way to permanently knock the edge of your glossophobia and bring public speaking to an enjoyable, comfortable state.
+This is the quickest and most powerful way to permanently knock the edge of your fear of public speaking and bring it to an enjoyable, comfortable state.

 Make Breathing Your Best Friend